RauliL/plorth/README.md

 # Plorth

-Plorth is a stack based, statically typed, functional and minimal scripting language which is easy to embed in applications written in C++.
+Plorth is stack based, concatenative, strongly typed functional scripting language which is easy to embed to applications written in C++.
 It's inspired by [Forth] and [Factor] programming languages.

 [Online version of the interpreter is also available.][REPL]